 The fireball largely hit an industrial zone, containing businesses such as Ford’s Louisville Assembly Plant, UPS Flight Training Center, and UPS Worldport Freight Facility, according to USA Today.

 The crash marks UPS’s first fatal plane crash in over 12 years.
 The company has suffered two fatal plane crashes in its history previously, one near Dubai in September 2010, and another in August 2013, near Birmingham, Alabama.
-The 2013 crash had taken off from the same Louisville airport.
+The plane in the 2013 crash took off from the same Louisville airport.